learningdebunked/SystemDesignFundamentals/README.md

 a) Property graph models - Cypher is a declarative query language for property graphs created for Neo4j
 b) Triple store model - SPARQL , query language for triple stores using RDF data model

+In-Memory db: The performance gain of in-memory db is not due to the fact that data is not read from disk but because they can avoid the over heads of encoding in memory data structures in a form that can be writtern to disk

 Graphs are good for evolvability as we add features to application .
 A graph can be extended easily to accomodate changes in applications data structure.